SaintPlayzPH/VulkanMod/README.md

 >- [ ] Shader support
 >- [ ] Removed Herobrine

-### Known Issue with VKMod on PojavLauncher:
+## Known Issue with VKMod on PojavLauncher:
-- Rendering bug with ASR enabled.
+- Few Rendering bug with ASR enabled.
+- Some devices doesn't support.

 ## Notes
 - This mod is still in development, please report issues in the [issue tab](https://github.com/xCollateral/VulkanMod/issues) with logs attached!